EthanJamesLew/saw-script/doc/manual/manual.md

 * A specification of the expected final value of the program state.

-These three portions of the specification are written in sequence within a `do` block of `LLVMSetup` (or `JVMSetup`) type.
+These three portions of the specification are written in sequence within a `do` block of `LLVMSetup` (or `JVMSetup`) type (TODO RGS: Say something about MIR in the previous sentence).
 The command `llvm_execute_func` (or `jvm_execute_func`) separates the specification of the initial state from the specification of the final state, and specifies the arguments to the function in terms of the initial state.
 Most of the commands available for state description will work either before or after `llvm_execute_func`, though with slightly different meaning, as described below.

 ## Creating Fresh Variables